dmfay/massive-js/docs/index.md

 ### Monitoring Queries

-`pg-monitor` can help diagnose bugs and performance issues by showing all queries Massive emits to the database as they happen in realtime.
+`pg-monitor` can help diagnose bugs and performance issues by logging all queries Massive emits to the database as they happen in realtime with more granularity than `tail`ing the Postgres logfile.
 Note that while the driver options are not required while initializing Massive, `db.driverConfig` still contains the read-only `pg-promise` configuration.

 ```javascript
 const massive = require('massive');